-- Reptiles – A Wildlife Collection License is needed to take or collect 5 or more turtles, lizards or snakes on an annual basis.
+- Reptiles – A Wildlife Collection License is needed to take or collect 5 or more snapping turtles, lizards or snakes on an annual basis.
 For reptiles that are endangered, threatened or of special concern, an Endangered Species permit is required.
-Collection of 5 or more turtles within the family Emydidae (basking and box turtles) or Trionychidae (soft shell turtles) is prohibited without a Wildlife Collection License.
-Limits for turtles within the remaining families (includes snapping turtles) are 10 per day, and 100 per year.
-No snapping turtle less than 11 inches (curved top shell length) may be collected.
+Limits for snapping turtles are 10 per day and 100 per year.
+No snapping turtle less than 13 inches (curved top shell length) may be collected.

 - Amphibians – The daily bag limit (from 12:00 noon to 12:00 noon) for taking bullfrogs is 24, with no closed season or license requirement.
 See General Game Lands Regulations for information and requirements regarding the taking of bullfrogs on game lands.
 A Wildlife Collection License is needed to take or collect 25 or more frogs (includes toads) or salamanders (includes mudpuppies and “spring lizards”) in larval (tadpole) or adult form.
 For amphibians that are endangered, threatened or of special concern an Endangered Species permit is required.

 - Wildlife Collection License and Scientific Fish Collection License applications are available online at ncwildlife.org/licensing/other-licenses-and-permits.
 For more information about applying, call 888-248-6834.